Aly-Habib/portfolio/readme.md

 ## CERTIFICATIONS AND COURSES
 ### DataCamp courses ([Check it](https://www.datacamp.com/portfolio/ah2966629))
-*	Introduction to Relational Databases in SQL						at DataCamp
+*	Introduction to Relational Databases in SQL
 *	Introduction to SQL - Intermediate SQL - Joining Data in SQL
 *	Introduction to Python - Python Toolbox - Intermediate Python - Introduction to Python for Developers
 *	Data Warehousing Concepts